In this episode we talk to Craig Witt, EVP of Global Sales, Marketing, & Go-To-Market of MotionPoint.

 Got it.
 Alright.
 Another thing that you and I talked about Craig offline … We talked about how so many people they put so much effort and they focus on all different types of optimization and they put so much emphasis on their origin site, but they tend to neglect the translated content that they’ve created.
 Can you speak to that a bit and why that’s a mistake that people need to avoid, especially as their approaching of creating content in new markets?

 Yeah, it’s a very common mistake that’s made.
-There’s certain ways from a design perspective in the way that you’re looking at how your content and what channels it’s going to reside on.
+There are certain ways from a design perspective in the way that you’re looking at how your content and what channels it’s going to reside on.
 Believe it or not James, most of the time it’s forgotten.
 It’s forgotten as so much emphasis is being put on the origin site that they forget about the other channels and making sure that the content is written and put into the right format that really will get the highest level of SCL.
 It’s really bringing it to their attention that, “Hey it’s important.
 Just because your origin site is been optimize for a search engine, doesn’t mean that your translated website or your translated channels will behave in the same fashion.”
-We worked with organization and consulted and then there’s technologies out there that can be put into place to ensure that all translated website receive the same level of planning and quality that the origin does.
+We worked with the organization and consulted and then there are technologies out there that can be put into place to ensure that all translated website receive the same level of planning and quality that the origin does.

 I love it.
 So, Craig, are there … We were talking offline about this idea of hiring local resources to translate content, which I could totally see why that makes sense.
 You want somebody local to that area that can understand some cultural nuance.
 Talk to us about why that’s actually not the direction that you want to go when you’re thinking about how you’re going to get this content translated.

 Sure.
 What happens is the brand becomes very inconsistently represented across the market.
 So if you work backwards, the local translation will probably be spot on.
 The localization will be spot on but what gets lost is the actual representation, the consistency of the representation of the brand.
 Through my experiences of working with companies that have been tackling this big challenge is that we start with the origin.
 We start with, “Here’s the definition.
 Here’s how we want our brand to be represented in specific markets,” and the work towards those markets with the translation and localization being done in that fashion.
-Lot of companies out there to say, “Hey, we’ll just hire employees.
+A lot of companies out there to say, “Hey, we’ll just hire employees.
 We’ll hire employees.
 We’ll put them in the markets.
 We’ll have them look at some of our content.
 We’ll have them translate the content.”
 But they don’t have the full picture view of how that brand needs to be consistently represented across all markets.

 Yeah, it makes perfect sense not having … Hiring someone local not having that context is not necessarily something I would’ve considered so I appreciate you sharing that Craig.
-This last piece that I want to talk about has to do with video.
+This last piece that I want to talk about has to do with the video.
 It seems like everybody and their mom wants to talk about video and the importance of video and how you need to be doing video.
 So when it comes to entering a new market and you need video content that is translated to the local market that you’re trying to serve, what do people need to be thinking about as they approach video content in foreign markets?

 My experience is that it’s very similar to the written content but they also need to take into consideration cause it also becomes very expensive if you have your origin video and then also want to produce locally video just to me the appropriate cultural nuances.
-What we have found and there’s alternatives in the marketplace … It just so happens that MotionPoint addresses this, is be able to take the video from the inception … It can be on the origin website or it can be some other digital channel … Be able to take that, translate it, translate the closed caption piece.
+What we have found and there are alternatives in the marketplace … It just so happens that MotionPoint addresses this, is being able to take the video from the inception … It can be on the origin website or it can be some other digital channel … Be able to take that, translate it, translate the closed caption piece.
 Translate, of course, the audio and then, based on what is put into the glossary and the style guide, actually translate and adjust the images that will be represented in the local markets.

 And just so …